-5. CREATING ECONOMIC OPPORTUNITY THROUGH RESIDENTIAL ECONOMIC DIVERSITY | 5 Fixed Points
+5. CREATING ECONOMIC OPPORTUNITY THROUGH RESIDENTIAL ECONOMIC DIVERSITY | 5 Fixed Variable Points

-Projects in a Census tract(s) where the median income equals or exceeds the median income for the county or metropolitan area.
+Projects with at least 75% of the total units located in a Census tract(s) where the median income equals or exceeds the median income for the county or metropolitan area are eligible for up to 5 points.